Chenzo/basic-simple-plugin/README.md

 ## Step 4:
-adjust the Nodejs Debug value in the `manifest.json` file from true to (pick the same port as the next step):
+adjust the Nodejs Debug value in the `manifest.json` file from `enabled` to the following (pick the same port as the next step):

 ```json
 "Nodejs": {